suprajaarthi/Node-basics/README.md

   - No process gets blocked - Non blocking I/O
   - Cross platform environment

-<b>Initially Uber used Multi thread Programming Language PHP</b>
+<b>Initially Uber used Multi thread Programming Language</b>
-  - It handles each request on a single thread
+  - PHP handles each request on a single thread
   - Car dispatch operation was executed from multithreads
   - Once a car is dispatched to a user , the same car was dispatched to another user